Double Bass (H0N0702C)

 Is able to integrate knowledge gained from different contexts and perspectives.

-Recognises the interrelationships between theory and practice and uses this knowledge to support and enhance own artistic development.
+Recognises the interrelationships between theory and practice and uses this knowledge to support and enhance their own artistic development.

 Has a high level of appropriate presentation skills in all aspects of their practice and activity.